 This infrastructure spending isn’t just for the usual suspects like roads and bridges — as it includes digital initiatives and there are even some Democrats pushing for so-called “human infrastructure” allocations for things like health care.

 That said, you can never tell precisely where things will wind up in Washington.

 Even when some cash is earmarked for certain sectors, it can be difficult to predict the individual companies that will benefit.
 However, with these infrastructure exchange-traded funds, investors can cast a wide net to potentially benefit from this broader trend in spending without worrying too much about the details.

 — Global X US Infrastructure Development ETF (ticker: PAVE)

-— iShares Global Infrastructure ETF (ticker: IGF)
+— iShares Global Infrastructure ETF (IGF)

 — SPDR S&P Global Infrastructure ETF (GII)